YuhangTsim/public_note/report_augment.md

 | **Extensibility** | Global configuration | MCP integration | Pluggable condensers |
 | **Best For** | Collaborative development | Production reliability | Multi-agent workflows |

-These three tools represent the latest evolution in context management, each addressing different aspects of the challenge:
+These four tools represent the latest evolution in context management, each addressing different aspects of the challenge:

 - **Roo-Code** advances the AI condensing approach with enhanced task management and multi-modal integration
 - **Goose** provides production-ready robustness with dual-strategy context management and tool awareness
 - **OpenHands** introduces memory-driven architecture with comprehensive event processing and microagent integration
+- **VSCode Copilot Chat** demonstrates enterprise-grade multi-strategy architecture with adaptive scaling and intelligent fallback mechanisms

 Together with the existing tools, they demonstrate the field's progression toward more sophisticated, reliable, and extensible context management solutions.
+VSCode Copilot Chat, in particular, showcases how enterprise-level tools can combine multiple complementary strategies to achieve both high precision and broad coverage across diverse development environments.